Informed POMDP: Leveraging Additional Information in Model-Based RL: Informed POMDP

-A policy $\eta \in \Eta$ is defined as a mapping from histories to probability measures over the action space, where $\Eta = \mathcal{H} \rightarrow \Delta(\mathcal{A})$ is the set of such mappings.
-A policy is said to be optimal for an informed POMDP when it is optimal in the underlying execution POMDP, i.e., when it maximizes the expected return $J(\eta)$, defined as,
+A policy $\eta \in \Eta$ is a mapping from histories to probability measures over the action space, where $\Eta = \mathcal{H} \rightarrow \Delta(\mathcal{A})$ is the set of such mappings.
+A policy is said to be optimal for an informed POMDP when it is optimal in the underlying execution POMDP, i.e., when it maximizes the expected return

 The RL objective for an informed POMDP is thus to find an optimal policy $\eta^* \in \argmax_{\eta \in \Eta} J(\eta)$ for the execution POMDP from interaction with the informed POMDP.